Pretty-Good-Freedom-Tech/grapevine-modular-structure/interpretation-engine/nostr/README.md

 # Nostr Interpretation Engine

-## API

 The Nostr Interpretation Engine communicates with the Calculation Engine via an [API](../../APIs/calculationInterpretationAPI.md) in a two-step process:
 1. The Calculation Engine sends a `request` object to the Interpretation Engine.
 2. The Interpretation sends a `response` object to the Calculation Engine.

-It communicates with a nostr relay in the usual fashion.

-## Protocols

-See a list of [nostr interpretation protocols](./protocols/README.md)
+To generate the `response`, the Interpretation Engine must execute one of a list of known [nostr interpretation protocols](./protocols/README.md).
+For each protocol, there will be a single governing function which executes that protocol.
+These functions will communication with one or more nostr relays in the usual fashion.
+Beginner protocols will be limited to a single nostr event kind, but advanced protocols may request multiple event kinds.

 ## Functions